dkvz/iplookup-cli/README.md

 Provide a list of IP addresses as arguments.

 ```
-node index.js 8.8.8.8 1.1.1.1
+node iplookup.js 8.8.8.8 1.1.1.1
 ```

+Options:
-The `-s` option makes it so only the country code is printed.
+* `-s` makes it so only the country code is printed.
+* `-n` disables reverse DNS lookup.

 ## NPM package
 Can be installed as a CLI tool from npm: